anthony-marvin/landing-landing-landing/README.md

 # Generic Landing Page

 ## Project Goals
- - To Create a sustainable, modular Landing Page System That can be used to create landing pages.
+ - To create a sustainable, modular landing page system That can be used to create landing pages.
 ## Short term goals
   - Make markup generic, document build process.
 ## Gulp command options